gchure/phd/src/chapter_08/section_04_counting_repressors.md

-Under this partitioning, we consider all "small" cells to have divided between cessation of LacI-mCherry production and imaging, "medium"-length cells to have a mixture of long newborn cells (from the tail of the newborn cell length distribution) and cells that haven't divided, and cells in the \"long\" group to be composed entirely of cells which did not undergo a division over the course of sample preparation.
+Under this partitioning, we consider all "small" cells to have divided between cessation of LacI-mCherry production and imaging, "medium"-length cells to have a mixture of long newborn cells (from the tail of the newborn cell length distribution) and cells that have not divided, and cells in the \"long\" group to be composed entirely of cells which did not undergo a division over the course of sample preparation.